hundehausen/awesome-monero/README.md

 - [UnstoppableSwap GUI](https://github.com/UnstoppableSwap/unstoppableswap-gui) - Graphical User Interface (GUI) For Trustless Cross-Chain XMR<>BTC Atomic Swaps
 - [BCH-XMR-SWAP PoC](https://github.com/PHCitizen/bch-xmr-swap) - A proof of concept for a Bitcoin Cash to Monero atomic swap
 - [Farcaster Project](https://github.com/farcaster-project) - Farcaster is a cross-chain atomic swap protocol and implementation who allows to exchange Bitcoin and Monero in a peer-to-peer manner with anyone running a Farcaster node.
+- [Samourai XMR-BTC Swap Beta](https://code.samourai.io/wallet/comit-swaps-java) - A GUI for COMIT XMR-BTC atomic swaps with modifications to further enhance anonymity, with the Automated Swap Backend (ASB) built-in, as well as Samourai Wallet Whirlpool for automatic mixing of redeemed BTC.
+(Beta!)

 ## Merchants